 Louis P. Kassa III becomes president of the Pennsylvania Biotechnology Center

 Louis P. Kassa III, MPA, became president of the nonprofit Pennsylvania Biotechnology Center (PABC) on July 1, 2022.
-He also is now interim chief executive officer of the PABC, Hepatitis B Foundation and Baruch S. Blumberg Institute.
+He also is now chief executive officer of the PABC, Hepatitis B Foundation and Baruch S. Blumberg Institute.

 Kassa, who joined the organizations in 2014, succeeded Timothy M. Block, PhD, founding president of the PABC.
 Dr. Block has become executive chair of the Hepatitis B Foundation Board of Directors, which governs the PABC and Blumberg Institute.